lioz123/Save-Ace---Game/README.md

  Your goal in this game is to find leads about ace's location and gather allies inorder to make a jailbreak and save your brother in time before he gets executed.
+## Game
+- All characters are moving according to the "A Star" algorithm for finding shortest path
+- Mobs have an "Eyesight" only if a mob detects you should he chase you

 ## Level editor
 - Comfortable way do design a map
 - Support adding characters, textures and blocks
-- All enteties are loaded from files.
+- all enteties are loaded from files.

 ## Movie editor
 - Support for multi combos for each characters
-- Adjusting frames for their size
+- adjusting frames for their size
-- Control of fps rate
+- control of fps rate
-- Adding bones to characters for presice collision detection
+- adding bones to characters for precise collision detection
-- Seperate sections into grops such as Head or Chest for defrent properties when colliding
+- seperate sections into grops such as Head or Chest for different properties when colliding

 ## Videos: